zeroc-ice/ice/csharp/README.md

 The Xamarin test suite uses the Ice assemblies for .NET Standard 2.0. either from the source distribution or using the `zeroc.ice.net` NuGet package.
-If using the assembles from the source distribution, they must be built before this application.
+If using the assemblies from the source distribution, they must be built before this application.

 ### Building on Windows